ejolly/pymer4/README.md

 ## Advanced usage <a name="advanced-usage"></a>
 ```
-# Fit a multi-level logit model with categorical predictors and random slopes and intercepts using provided sample data
+# Fit a multi-level logit model with categorical predictors and random slopes and intercepts along with confidence intervals computed using parametric bootstrapping.
+Use provided sample data.

 import pandas as pd
 from pymer4.utils import get_resource_path